anksbhat/kcet_optionentrytool/README.md

 Fast-forward a few late-night coding sessions (and a lot of coffee), and boom—KCET Option Entry Helper was live!
 Now, instead of spending hours on manual matching, you just upload your PDF and get a ranked list in seconds.
 If you’ve ever thought, “There’s gotta be an easier way,” this is it.
 Built for my cousin, shared for everyone. #GenZDev #BuiltForFam #WhyNot

-A simple web app to help you quickly rank your KCET option entries with last year’s cutoff data.
+A simple web app to help you quickly rank your KCET option entries with current mock cutoff 2025.

 Try it live: [KCET Option Entry Tool](https://kcetoptionentrytoolgit-m7iauvpyxlxttujjh47lp6.streamlit.app/)